Step 4: Full View

 At what point was Engineer A obligated to disclose a foreseeable interest in future procurement opportunities related to the same project: at the moment of accepting the peer review engagement, or only upon receipt of the design-build invitation after the RFP was issued?

-Disclose Upon Receiving Invitation Board's choice Disclose the conflict of interest to the state agency immediately upon receiving the design-build joint venture invitation from XYZ Construction, before taking any further steps toward proposal development, and seek explicit agency approval as a condition of participation
+O2 Disclose the conflict of interest to the state agency immediately upon receiving the design-build joint venture invitation from XYZ Construction, before taking any further steps toward proposal development, and seek explicit agency approval as a condition of participation Board's choice

 NSPE Code Section II.4.a requires disclosure of all known or potential conflicts of interest that could influence or appear to influence professional judgment.
 The Post-Review Design-Build Participation Conflict Disclosure Obligation holds that disclosure must occur before competitive participation is undertaken.
 The Conflict of Interest Disclosure Evolution Principle recognizes that the disclosure obligation matures as the conflict becomes more concrete, but the Proactive Disclosure Obligation holds that waiting until a conflict is fully concrete, rather than foreseeable, deprives the client of the opportunity to impose conditions or select a different reviewer before the informational advantage accumulates.
 These two principles create genuine tension about when the disclosure trigger is activated.